Barcelona

 Open guide

-Barcelona vs Madrid: family comparison
+Barcelona vs Madrid: rent, schools & family life

 A head-to-head of our published numbers for Barcelona and Madrid — two Spanish hubs with different lifestyle trade-offs: coast vs no beach, Catalan vs Spanish-dominant public school context, and different heat patterns.
 Same national DNV path for remote workers; detail stays in each guide.